surface-ui/surface/README.md

     is evaluated to a truthy value.

-  * `:bindings` - Defines the name of the variables (bindings) in the current scope that represent the values passed internally by the component when calling the `@inner_content` function.
+  * `:bindings` - Defines the name of the variables (bindings) in the current scope that represent the values passed internally by the component when calling the `@content` function.

 ### Example